BlGhost8309/unic/README.md

 # unic
-The program that makes BMP files are unique
+The program that makes BMP files are uniqued